hunterthis/IslandStranded/README.md

 # IslandStranded
 Choose your own adventure text based game

+The game is up and running.

+## Requirements

+1. EntityFrameworkCore

-Steps moving forward to code and plan and create issues out of:
+## Steps moving forward to code and plan and create issues out of:

-1. Events -- almost finished
-2. Intro
-  -Login ___
-  -New User
-    -Create new user account
-    -check for duplicates
-    -ask for password
-3. Create database
-    -Username and password
-    -place in storyline as value

- Possible methods:
-  -Replace Storyline Value Event
-  - Create User account
+1. We need to add more story events.
+2. Save the users progress to be able to use the continue feature.
+  - The storyevent tracker is already hardcoded into the User object as 0.
+4. The ability to exit or go back to welcome view when creating an account or logging in.
+5. Erase the intial log in text when the game starts.